SAN LORENZO — Alameda County is going to have to cut $73 million to make up a funding gap in its $2.4 million 2008-09 budget, according to officials.

 Revenue from property taxes continues to go down, along with such other sources as property transfer taxes.
 The county already receives just 15 cents out of every property tax dollar, with the remainder going to cities, school and special districts, and the state, Muranishi pointed out.

 The county also is counting on Measure F to pass on June 3.
-The measure would increase the utility tax levy in unincorporated areas, add video and
+The measure would increase the utility tax levy in unincorporated areas, add video and cable to the services being taxed, and extend the tax to 2021.

 The tax raises about $9.4 million a year.
 If approved by voters countywide, Measure F could bring in another $1.5 million to $2.5 million annually.